elisesuarez/folklore-papers/pages/legendtype.md

 cloud-fields: legendtype
 ---

-## Browse Subjects
+## Browse Legend Types

 Use this word cloud visualization to browse the types of legends in the repository.
+Terms in this word cloud come from the [American Folklore Society ethnographic thesaurus](https://id.loc.gov/vocabulary/ethnographicTerms.html).
 Word size is determined by frequency and all words link to a corresponding collection search.